Bob’s Donuts

 The Food

 Everything is made from scratch daily.
-The apple fritters are the signature: dense, crispy, loaded with fruit.
-The glazed donuts are simple and excellent.
+The apple fritters are the signature: dense, crispy, packed with fruit.
 Specialty options rotate, including Fruit Loops cereal donuts, matcha, and cronuts.
 Nothing sits more than eight hours.

 The giant donut challenge is a Bob’s tradition.
-Finish a donut equivalent to about twelve regular ones in under three minutes and you get a t-shirt.
-Most people don’t finish.
+Finish a donut roughly equivalent to twelve regular ones in under three minutes for a t-shirt.
+Few people finish.

 The Story

-Elinor Ahn, a Korean immigrant and single mother, bought the shop in 1977 with her husband Ronald.
-When Elinor died unexpectedly in 2001, her daughter-in-law Aya and son Donald took over.
-Today Aya and her daughter Rebekah run the business.
-Bob’s was granted San Francisco Legacy Business status.
+Elinor Ahn and her husband Ronald bought the shop in 1977.
+After Elinor died in 2001, her daughter-in-law Aya and son Donald took over.
+Aya and her daughter Rebekah run the business today.
+Bob’s is a San Francisco Legacy Business.
 Prince and Nicolas Cage have both stopped in.

 Practical Info